Susilo Bambang Yudhoyono: Megawati presidency

 On 23 July 2001, in a special session, the MPR impeached Wahid and replaced him with Megawati as president.
-A few days later when the MPR assembled to elect a new vice president, Yudhoyono threw his name in the hat and competed against Golkar's Akbar Tanjung and United Development Party's (PPP) Hamzah Haz.
+A few days later when the MPR assembled to elect a new vice president, Yudhoyono ran for the office, competing against Akbar Tanjung of the Golkar Party and Hamzah Haz of the United Development Party (PPP).
 Yudhoyono and Akbar lost out to Hamzah Haz who became the new vice president.

 Yudhoyono was appointed to his old position of coordinating minister of political and security affairs in Megawati's new cabinet.
-After the Bali bombings in October 2002, he oversaw the hunt for and arrest of those responsible, and gained a reputation both in Indonesia and abroad as one of the few Indonesian politicians who was serious about the War on Terrorism.
-His speech during the one-year anniversary of the Bali bombings (in which many Australians were killed) was praised by the Australian media and public.
+After the Bali bombings in October 2002, he oversaw the hunt for and arrest of those responsible, and gained a reputation both in Indonesia and abroad as one of the few Indonesian politicians who was serious about the war on terrorism.
+His speech during the first anniversary of the Bali bombings (in which many Australians were killed) was praised by the Australian media and public.

 Yudhoyono also dealt with the Free Aceh Movement (GAM), a separatist movement wanting to separate the Province of Aceh from Indonesia.
-On his advice, Megawati declared martial law in Aceh on 19 May 2003, which was then extended in November.
+On May 19, 2003, President Megawati declared a state of military emergency in Aceh, a measure that was subsequently extended in November.